Brickyard Creek HandbookPreface

-Identity Statement, Motto, and History
+Identity Statement, Vision, and History

 Brickyard Creek (BYC) is an environmental residential community on the shores of Lake Superior dedicated to active stewardship and tranquility.
 BYC is focused on:

 The BYC Vision is our Philosophy Statement.
 It communicates a shared purpose and direction for the continuous improvement of this boreal forest environment and the collective stewardship mission of the residential community.

 This community is committed to maintaining this unique environment, promoting responsible educated citizens, sustaining a network of partnerships (with the broader community) and creating a legacy of responsible stewardship for all who share in the experience we call Brickyard Creek.

 The original concept for the development of the woodland homes remains a key part of the resident’s collective conscience.
 This is where “cabins are of the land not on the land”.
 The proximity to the Big Water of Gitchie Gummie (Lake Superior) allows each of us to witness the beauty and the power of nature while we contemplate our individual significance as well as our role and our shared responsibilities in this woodland community.